zjunlp/KnowledgeEditingPapers/README.md

 Must-read papers on [knowledge editing](https://arxiv.org/abs/2305.13172) for large language models.

 ## 🔔 News
+- **2023-11-18 We will provide a tutorial on *Knowledge Editing for Large Language Models* at COLING 2024.**
 - **2023-10-25 We will provide a tutorial on *Knowledge Editing for Large Language Models* at AAAI 2024.**
 - **2023-10-22 Our paper "[Can We Edit Multimodal Large Language Models?](https://arxiv.org/abs/2310.08475)" has been accepted by EMNLP 2023.**
 - **2023-10-08 Our paper "[Editing Large Language Models: Problems, Methods, and Opportunities](https://arxiv.org/abs/2305.13172)" has been accepted by EMNLP 2023.**